snubroot/RMPG/README.md

-**Paste the whole block below into any LLM (Ones that use advanced reasoning work best but any will do) . **
+**Paste the whole block below into any LLM (Ones that use advanced reasoning work best but any will do) . ** Link to example video - One of infinite use cases: https://youtu.be/EefiqYrHH_o?si=h0Sn_hIF0wWfvz2R
 ```
 # RECURSIVE META PROMPT GENERATOR v3.0
 ## Advanced Meta-Prompting Framework with Self-Improvement Capabilities